Robbie Lawlor

-Robert Lawlor (1985 - 4 April 2020) was an Irish criminal.
+Robert Lawlor (1985 – 4 April 2020) was an Irish criminal.
 He was originally from Dublin, but had lived in County Meath and was heavily involved in organised crime, including the Drogheda feud.
-Well known to Gardaí, Lawlor was a suspect in at least five murders, including the mutilation and murder of Keane Mulready-Woods, and had over 100 convictions at the time of his death.
+Well known to Gardaí, Lawlor was a suspect in at least five murders, including the mutilation and killing of Keane Mulready-Woods, and had over 100 convictions at the time of his death.

 Early and personal life

 Born in 1985, Lawlor was from Foxhill in Coolock.
-He was a father of three children and described himself as an "unemployed fitness trainer".
+He was a father of three children.
+He described himself as an "unemployed fitness trainer".
 In his later life, Lawlor was addicted to cocaine and steroids.

 Criminal career

 Lawlor was involved in crime from the age of eighteen, originally a low-level joyrider.
 In 2005, he was sentenced to jail for seven years after pleading guilty to possession of cocaine and handling a stolen vehicle.
 Also in 2005, Lawlor is believed to have been the man behind the murder of Mark Byrne, shot dead while on day release from Mountjoy Prison.

 Lawlor worked as a gunman for hire, killing for cash.
 He was suspected of murdering David "Fred" Lynch, a former associate of his whose body was found on waste ground near Belcamp in Dublin in 2009.
 Lawlor was believed to have carried out hits for Lynch's gang, but was said to have killed Lynch in a double cross.
 Lawlor and associate Noel Deans had organised to meet Lynch to retrieve a buried gun, but Lawlor shot him with it.
-A year later, Deans was drinking with Lawlor's associate Ken Finn in the Priorswood Inn pub when he began openly bragging about being with Lawlor at the time of Lynch's murder.
+A year later, Deans began openly bragging about being with Lawlor at the time of Lynch's murder, while drinking with Lawlor's associate Ken Finn in the Priorswood Inn pub.
 After making a phone call to Lawlor, Finn walked Deans into a pedestrian alleyway where Lawlor shot Deans dead.
 Lawlor was also believed to have shot Anthony Ayodeji in Darndale in 2008.
 He was never convicted of any of these crimes due to lack of evidence.